inasafe/inasafe/docs/source/user-docs/impact_function_docs/ITBFatalityFunction.rst

 Overview
 --------

+**Unique Identifier**:

-**Unique Identifier**: I T B Fatality Function
+I T B Fatality Function

+**Author**:

-**Author**: Hadi Ghasemi
+Hadi Ghasemi

+**Rating**:

-**Rating**: 3
+3

+**Title**:

-**Title**: Die or be displaced
+Die or be displaced

+**Synopsis**:

-**Synopsis**: To asses the impact of earthquake on population based on earthquake model developed by ITB
+To asses the impact of earthquake on population based on earthquake model developed by ITB

+**Actions**:

-**Actions**: Provide details about the population will be die or displaced
+Provide details about the population will be die or displaced

 **Citations**:

  * Indonesian Earthquake Building-Damage and Fatality Models and    Post Disaster Survey Guidelines Development Bali, 27-28    February 2012, 54pp.
  * Allen, T. I., Wald, D. J., Earle, P. S., Marano, K. D.,    Hotovec, A. J., Lin, K., and Hearne, M., 2009.
 An Atlas    of ShakeMaps and population exposure catalog for    earthquake loss modeling, Bull.
 Earthq.
 Eng.
 7, 701-718.
  * Jaiswal, K., and Wald, D., 2010.
 An empirical model for    global earthquake fatality estimation, Earthq.
 Spectra    26, 1017-1037.

 **Limitation**:

-* The model is based on limited number of observed fatality rates during 4 past fatal events.
+ - The model is based on limited number of observed fatality    rates during 4 past fatal events.
-* The model clearly over-predicts the fatality rates atintensities higher than VIII.
+ - The model clearly over-predicts the fatality rates at    intensities higher than VIII.
-* The model only estimates the expected fatality rate for a given intensity level; however the associated uncertainty for the proposed model is not addressed.
+ - The model only estimates the expected fatality rate    for a given intensity level; however the associated    uncertainty for the proposed model is not addressed.
-* There are few known mistakes in developing the current model:
+ - There are few known mistakes in developing the current    model:

-- rounding MMI values to the nearest 0.5,
+   * rounding MMI values to the nearest 0.5,
-- Implementing Finite-Fault models of candidate events, and
+   * Implementing Finite-Fault models of candidate events, and
-- consistency between selected GMPEs with those in use by BMKG.
+   * consistency between selected GMPEs with those in use by      BMKG.

 Details